A question word with a “to” verb expresses a special meaning and is quite easily found in formal writing

 QUESTIONS THAT CAN BE ASKED WITH A “to” VERB

-To identify when a question can be asked with to, a useful approach is to consider the way it would be asked without to.
-Firstly, there must still be a question word, such as who, why or how.
-By itself, this does not rule out any questions of an indirect kind, since they too must always have a question word (see 57.
-Indirect Questions in Formal Writing); but it does mean that direct questions of the “yes/no” kind, which normally begin with a verb, cannot be asked with to.
-This can be seen with the following:
+To identify when a question can be asked with to, it helps to consider what to questions look like when asked without to.
+Firstly, there must still be a question word, such as who, why or how, or equivalent noun like person, reason or way (see 185.
+Noun Synonyms of Question Words).
+This means that questions without a question word or its equivalent – i.e. direct questions of the “yes/no” kind, which normally begin with a verb – cannot be asked with to.
+Here is an example:

 (c) Should we resign our membership?